HinodeXRT/xrtpy/docs/CODE_OF_CONDUCT.rst

 Constructive Criticism
 =========================
 Feedback is essential for the growth and improvement of XRTpy.
 We encourage everyone to provide and receive feedback in a constructive manner.
-Constructive criticism should be aimed at improving the project and fostering learning.
-We focus on what is best for the overall community, not just for us as individuals.
+Criticism should focus on improving the project and fostering learning, with an emphasis on what is best for the overall community.

 Conflict Resolution and Enforcement
 =====================================